 Mémorial ACTe inaugurated in 2015 in memory of the victims of slavery and the slave trade, designed as a Caribbean center.

 A free audioguide is provided at the start of the tour, with commentary in a choice of French, English, Spanish, Italian, German or Creole.
-Bags, telephones and cameras must be left in the individual lockers at the entrance.
+Bags, phones and cameras must be left in the individual lockers at the entrance.

 Did you know?
 This review was written by our professional authors.